JakeHL/xNFCE/readme.md

 To export the extracted colours, click on the export icon in the top right of the application.
 This will save a text file with a list of all hex colours in the application.

-To clear the list, simly hit the clear list icon.
+To clear the list, simply hit the clear list icon.